NSF-Simons-CosmicAI-Institute/tacc-surrogates/README.md

 (batch, num_timesteps_prior, **features)

-Batch corresponds to the batch dimension, num_timesteps_prior corresponds to the number of previous timesteps available to a given forward prediction (the same idea as sequence length), and **features corresponds to the data features associated with each timestep.
+Here, batch corresponds to the batch dimension, num_timesteps_prior corresponds to the number of previous timesteps available to a given forward prediction (the same idea as sequence length), and **features corresponds to the data features associated with each timestep.
 These features can be organizaed as a single, flattened array, or as a multi-dimensional grid (if one chooses an architecture that exploits spatial correlations).
-From experience, most scientific time-series datasets can be adapted to this format.

 Each member of the models subdirectory is configured to accept datasets in the standard form, with custom data-packing functions handling any necessary conversions.
 In turn, the user is free to swap model architectures without having to reformat their dataset.